Irish literature

-Irish literature comprises writings in the Irish, Latin, English and Scots (Ulster Scots) languages on the island of Ireland.
-The earliest recorded Irish writing dates from the 7th century and was produced by monks writing in both Latin and Early Irish, including religious texts, poetry and mythological tales.
-There is a large surviving body of Irish mythological writing, including tales such as The Táin and Mad King Sweeny.
+Irish literature is literature written in the Irish, Latin, English and Scots (Ulster Scots) languages on the island of Ireland.
+The earliest recorded Irish writing dates from back in the 7th century and was produced by monks writing in both Latin and Early Irish, including religious texts, poetry and mythological tales.
+There is a large surviving body of Irish mythological writing, including tales such as Táin Bó Cúailnge and Buile Shuibhne.

 The English language was introduced to Ireland in the 13th century, following the Norman invasion of Ireland.
-The Irish language, however, remained the dominant language of Irish literature until the 19th century, despite a slow decline which began in the 17th century with the expansion of English power.
-The latter part of the nineteenth century saw a rapid replacement of Irish by English in the greater part of the country, largely due to the Great Famine and the subsequent decimation of the Irish population by starvation and emigration.
+The 16th and 17th centuries saw a major expansion of English power across Ireland, further expanding the presence of early Modern English speakers.
+One theory is that in the latter part of the nineteenth century saw a rapid replacement of Irish by English in the greater part of the country, largely due to the Great Famine and the subsequent decimation of the Irish population by starvation and emigration.
+Another theory among modern scholars is that far from being a sudden cataclysmic event the language shift was well underway much earlier.
 At the end of the century, however, cultural nationalism displayed a new energy, marked by the Gaelic Revival (which encouraged a modern literature in Irish) and more generally by the Irish Literary Revival.